Rivers has early TD toss, Colts shut down Foles, Bears 19-11 - WHIZ News

+CHICAGO (AP) — The Indianapolis Colts came into the season thinking their defense had the potential to be one of the best in the NFL.
+Games like this are exactly what they had in mind.

-CHICAGO (AP) — Philip Rivers threw a touchdown pass on Indianapolis’s first possession, and the Colts shut down Nick Foles and the Chicago Bears in a 19-11 victory Sunday.
+Philip Rivers threw a touchdown pass on Indianapolis’ first possession, and the Colts shut down Nick Foles and the Chicago Bears in a 19-11 victory Sunday.

-After Rivers connected with Mo Alie-Cox on a 13-yard score, the NFL’s top-ranked defense took over from there.
+After Rivers connected with Mo Alie-Cox on a 13-yard score, the NFL’s top-ranked defense did its job.

-The Colts (3-1) kept the Bears (3-1) out of the end zone until Allen Robinson caught a 16-yard pass with 1:35 remaining.
-Indianapolis recovered the onside kick and came away with its third straight win, their best streak since beating Kansas City, Houston and Denver last October.
+“I don’t want to sound crazy, but I did see this coming,” coach Frank Reich said.
+“I’ve been so fired up about the defense from Day One.
+The way we looked in camp, I look at our personnel, I look at our coaches, look at our schemes on defense how they fit our players.
+I’ve spoken about our defense since Day One.
+I felt like it was going to be real good.”

+Indianapolis upgraded the defense in the offseason by bringing in 2018 Pro Bowl defensive tackle DeForest Buckner and 2017 All-Pro cornerback Xavier Rhodes.
+And the payoff is performances like this.

 As for the Bears, their offense didn’t look much better with Foles starting instead of Mitchell Trubisky.
 There was no big comeback this time by the team that became the first, according to the Elias Sports Bureau, with two wins in the same season after trailing by 16 or more in the fourth quarter.